 Consulting & Professional Services: A - C

 - Accenture.
-They offer a Consulting Graduate Programme.
+They offer a number of programmes in consulting, strategy, analytics, client delivery, software engineering, information security, technology, operations, HR, corporate functions and Teach First.
 All Consulting graduates follow the Analyst Training Programme, starting with three weeks in London of intensive technical skills training which covers both programming and Accenture consulting methodologies, followed by two or three weeks’ training offshore (in Bangalore or Chicago).
 Depending on the nature of the work you’ll be doing, this could be industry, skills or technology focused.
 The former forms the largest intake and is the largest part of the business.
 Accenture recruits throughout the year.
 Within the Analyst Consulting Group (ACG), you will be aligned with either technology or management consulting from the outset.
 The decision as to which of these two routes you take will be made during the selection process.The former forms the largest intake and is the largest part of the business.

 Find out more about how to prepare for the job assessment process for Accenture HERE.

 - Aon.
 They offer five different streams.
 These include, Actuarial Consulting – General Insurance, Actuarial Consulting - Pensions, Investment Consulting, Insurance, Reinsurance & Risk Management and Health & Benefits Broking & Consulting.
 Aon has offices in London, Birmingham, Leeds, Bristol, Manchester, Glasgow, Farnborough, Epson and St Albans.
 Aon will also support you through your professional studies.